ZerowaveTech/IBC-Gang/planq/ibc.md

 rm $HOME/.hermes.mnemonic
 ```

-## Enabling an index on a Planq node
+## Enabling an index on a node

+Make sure the index is enabled on all nodes (Cosmos, Osmosis, Gravity Bridge, Umee, Kujira) you plan to work with (index = "kv").
-An index must be included on the Planq node (index = "kv").
-To enable the index, use the command:
+For example, to include an index on a Planq, use the command:
 ```
 sed -i -e 's|^indexer *=.*|indexer = "kv"|' $HOME/.planqd/config/config.toml
 ```